 The Bibliography (BBIH) is an essential tool for the study, research, and teaching of British and Irish history.
 It is the largest and most comprehensive guide available to published writing on British and Irish history, covering the Roman period to the present day.

-The Bibliography of British and Irish History (BBIH) grew out of the Royal Historical Society Bibliography of British and Irish History.
-Since its publication in 2010, BBIH has superseded the RHS Bibliography as an essential tool for researchers working on British and Irish history at every level and throughout the world.
+The Bibliography of British and Irish History (BBIH) grew out of the Royal Historical Society (RHS) Bibliography of British and Irish History.
+Since its publication in 2010, BBIH has superseded the RHS Bibliography as an essential tool for students, teachers and researchers working on British and Irish history at every level and throughout the world.